 It was in these circumstances that the 6th division of the British army rented the residence of the Coevoet family, which was rebuilt into a club house open to all soldiers by chaplain Philip "Tubby" Clayton.
 For many, this place became their home away from home.
 "An oasis of serenity in a world gone mad", is probably the best way to describe The Old House.

-Just like thousands of soldiers and pilgrims did, you too can spend the night in Talbot House.
-Because of its authentic historical atmosphere and unique location near to the market place of Poperinge, the Old House beats all other "historical overnight stays".
+Just like thousands of soldiers and pilgrims before you,Talbot House welcomes you to stay the night.
+Through its authentic atmosphere and unique location near to the Poperinge market square, the Old House offers a unique historic overnight stay.

 Many other accommodations might well be situated near a historic site or provide a great view onto one, but staying at Talbot House means becoming part of its history. is there a better way to relive the past and touch history?